 Juvenile Court Legal Unit

-The Legal Unit consists of two full-time attorneys, one part-time attorney, and a victim/witness coordinator.
+The Legal Unit consists of three full-time attorneys and a victim/witness coordinator.
 The Legal Unit provides representation, both in and out of court, to the Greene County Juvenile Office and each deputy juvenile officer in all of their hearings.
 As well, the unit keeps the office informed of current and proposed legislation and new appellate court decisions to ensure that practices in place at the office are current, relevant and legally accurate.

 In the Courtroom